saturneric/GpgFrontend-Manual/src/content/docs/guides/fundamental-concepts.md

 - You exchange and sign each other’s keys.
 - Anyone who trusts your key may now also trust theirs.

+## 🏷️ Public Key Certificates

+A public key in GPG/PGP is not just a raw cryptographic key.
+It is always packaged as a certificate, which contains more than just the key itself.

+A public key certificate includes:

+- The public key data (for encryption and verifying signatures)
+- The User ID (your name and email address)
+- Signatures made by your own primary key and, optionally, by other people

+### Why Are Certificates Important?

+- Binding Identity: The certificate links your key to your identity, such as your name and email.
+This way, people can verify that the key truly belongs to you.
+- Establishing Trust: Others can “sign” your public key, vouching for your identity.
+This signature acts as a recommendation, forming a “Web of Trust.”
+- Subkey Relationship: If you use subkeys (for encryption or signing), their certificates include signatures from your primary key.
+This proves that each subkey really belongs to your primary identity, and not to someone else.

+### Example

+When you share your public key, you are actually sharing a certificate that:

+- Includes your identity and any subkeys
+- Shows cryptographic proof that the subkeys are authorized by your primary key
+- May be signed by other people who trust your identity

+This is why you should always distribute your full public key certificate—not just the bare key!

 ## ✅ Best Practices for New Users

 1. **Back Up Your Keys**: Store your private key and revocation certificate in a